February 2, 1871

 February 2 is “Candlemas” Day.

-The ceremony of Candlemas Day that Mr. Morris observed was the blessing of the annual supply of the Church’s candles.
+The ceremony of Candlemas Day, a ritual celebrated throughout the Christian world that Mr. Morris observed was the blessing of the annual supply of the Church’s candles.
 Beeswax candles were blessed by being sprinkled with holy water and having incense swung around them, and then the candles distributed to everyone in the church.
 Then there was a procession in which people carried lighted candles while the choir sang.
 The procession represents the entry of Jesus as light of the world into the temple.

 In Newfoundland there is an established tradition that on this day a blessed candle would be lit and the mother of the household would bless the children in the home with the candle.
 The wax was allowed to drip on the head (hat) and shoulders and on the shoes of the children.